 Skip to main content

-From Netflix originals to much older comedy classics, these are the best movies you can stream now on Netflix
+From Netflix Originals to much older comedy classics, these are the best you can stream

 Finding a great movie on Netflix is hard enough, but it can sometimes feel like finding the best comedy movies on Netflix is nearly impossible.
 While Netflix certainly makes plenty of comedies of all stripes to choose from, they’re often less than excellent.
 We’re not here to judge, of course, but if you’re looking for a comedy that has actual production value and some decent jokes, you may need to get just a little bit choosier.
 Thankfully, we’re around to help you find the best comedy movies that Netflix has to offer.

-Of course, Netflix has great movies in a wide variety of other genres, including action, but this list will focus only on what they’ve got to offer in the way of comedy.
+Of course, Netflix has great movies in a wide variety of other genres, including action, but this list will focus only on what they’ve got to offer if you’re in the mood for a laugh.

 Eurovision Song Contest: The Story of Fire Saga (2020)